DFT modelling of stacking faults in hexagonal and cubic GaN: Electronic structure

 \section{Electronic structure}

 It is important to characterise the effect of the stacking faults on the electronic structure of the materials (both wz and zb GaN).
-While SFs can be seen as simply a change in the layer ordering, they can also be seen as a small inclusion of the other crystal (i.e. zb in wz and vice versa) which will involve a change from polar to non-polar (or vice versa) material, with potentially significant effects on the electronic structure.
+While SFs can be seen as simply a change in the layer ordering, it is often suggested that they act as a small inclusion of the other crystal (i.e. zb in wz and vice versa) which will involve a change from polar to non-polar (or vice versa) material, with potentially significant effects on the electronic structure; below, we present evidence which shows that this picture is not correct.

-In the first instance, we plot band resolved densities to visualise the changes around the Fermi level in real-space.
-In the usual way, we define the density for band $n$ as $\rho_{n}(\mathbf{r})=\sum_{\mathbf{k}} w_{\mathbf{k}}|\psi_{n\mathbf{k}}(\mathbf{r})|^2 $ where $w_{\mathbf{k}}$ is the weight for each point in the Brillouin zone.
-The band densities show similar trends for all SFs in each material, so we show here the bands for the most common SF in wz (I$_{1}$) in Fig.~\ref{fgr:Band_Density_I1} and in zb (I) in Fig.~\ref{fgr:Band_Density_ZB_In}.
+In the first instance, we plot band-resolved charge densities to visualise the changes around the Fermi energy in real-space.
+In the usual way, we define the density for band $n$ as $\rho_{n}(\mathbf{r})=\sum_{\mathbf{k}} w_{\mathbf{k}}|\psi_{n\mathbf{k}}(\mathbf{r})|^2 $ where $w_{\mathbf{k}}$ is the weight for each point in the Brillouin zone; the resulting plots are a solid state equivalent of a molecular orbital plot.
+These band densities show similar trends for all SFs in each material, so we show here the bands for the most common SF in wz (I$_{1}$) in Fig.~\ref{fgr:Band_Density_I1} and in zb (I) in Fig.~\ref{fgr:Band_Density_ZB_In}.
 Band densities for all other SFs are given in the supporting information.

 In both wz and zb the bands near the top of the valence band (Fig.~\ref{fgr:Band_Density_I1}(a)-(d) in wz and Fig.~\ref{fgr:Band_Density_ZB_In}(a)-(d) in zb) are localised on one side of the SF, and the bands near the bottom of the conduction band (Fig.~\ref{fgr:Band_Density_I1}(e)-(h) in wz and Fig.~\ref{fgr:Band_Density_ZB_In}(e)-(h) in zb) are localised on the other side (though this is perhaps a little clearer in zb).
 Similar behaviour is seen in all other stacking faults in both materials.